 Disruption effects one sector after the other

-It is said that wisdom comes with age.
-Does this also apply to organisations?
-Do they become wiser and smarter, the older they are?
+It’s said that wisdom comes with age.
+Does this also apply to organizations?
+Do they become wiser and smarter as they get older?
 There are examples of old-fashioned companies.
 They constantly reinvent the wheel, such as IBM.
 But think of beverage producers like the Brand (since 1340), Bols and Grolsch.
 They have existed, and managed to survive, for a very long period of time.
-These types of organisations are an exception.
+These types of organizations are an exception.

-The disruption is currently large and effects one sector after the other In the 1920s, the average company age was 65 years.
-Now it is only 15 years (Yale University).
-Incidentally this research also indicates that in the top 10 of the oldest companies there are three beverage manufacturers.
+Disruption runs rampant and affects one sector after the other.
+In the 1920s, the average company age was 65 years old.
+That number has come down to 15 (Yale University).
+Incidentally, this research also indicates that the top 10 of the oldest companies contains three beverage manufacturers.

-Disintegration and disruption are the enemies of every organisation
+Disintegration and disruption are the enemies of every organization

-Over the years, organisations are learning.
-But at some point a change takes place.
-The fire and determination of the early years fly by, and subsequently the opposite often becomes a reality: the older an organisation is, the more stupid and demented it becomes.
-Each system has the natural tendency to disintegrate when no timely adjustments and upgrades are being made.
+Over the years, organizations learn and adapt.
+But at some point, a change takes place.
+The fire and determination of the early years fade, and subsequently the opposite often becomes a reality: the older an organization is, the more unintelligent it becomes.
+Each system has the natural tendency to disintegrate when no timely adjustments and upgrades are made.
 This is apart from the threat of disruption.

 Managers and management have to arm themselves against disintegration and disruption.
-This can be achieved with nimble and competent staff, proper data, upgrades, agility and an analytical business culture.
+This can be achieved with nimble and competent staff, proper data, upgrades, agility, and an analytical business culture.
 Managers no longer make a difference.
 From day 1, all employees will have to proactively manage and work on the development of intelligence.
-In this article, we take a look at the most important habits of highly intelligent organisations from both a scientific and practical perspective (source: The intelligent organization, 3rd edition).
-These organisations are sensitive, smart, fast and therefore very successful.
+In this article, we take a look at the most important habits of highly intelligent organizations from both a scientific and practical perspective (source: The Intelligent Organization, 3rd edition).
+These organizations are sensitive, smart, fast, and therefore very successful.
 It would not be smart if we did not learn from it.

-Highly intelligent organisations thrive thanks to very stupid organisations.
+Highly intelligent organizations thrive thanks to very stupid organizations.
 Without darkness there is no light.
-Unfortunately, there are still many stupid organisations.
-They are reactive, indifferent, negligent, short-sighted, irresponsible and they are particularly ineffective.
+Unfortunately, there are still many stupid organizations.
+They are reactive, indifferent, negligent, short-sighted, irresponsible, and particularly ineffective.
 The United Kingdom Consortium also investigated these ‘stupid businesses’.
-Here the same picture surfaces as above: these companies mainly want to make a lot of money quickly (short-sightedness), create expectations that are far too high, break promises very easily (irresponsible), are unfair, impersonal and robotic (indifferent) and ineffective.
+Here, the same picture surfaces as above: these companies mainly want to make a lot of money quickly (short-sightedness), create expectations that are far too high, break promises very easily (irresponsible), are unfair, impersonal and robotic (indifferent), and ineffective.

-What are the 7 habits of highly intelligent organisations?
+What are the 7 habits of highly intelligent organizations?

-From several scientific studies conducted, the following habits were consistently found among highly intelligent organisations.
-These are the 7 habits of highly intelligent organisations:
+In several scientific studies, the following habits were consistently found among highly intelligent organizations.
+These are the 7 habits of highly intelligent organizations:

-They are characterised by proactive behaviour and not only want to know what has happened (rearview mirror), and what is now visible (side windows) but are constantly looking into the future (wind shield).
+They are characterized by proactive behavior, and not only want to know what has already happened (rear-view mirror) and what is currently visible (side windows), but are constantly looking into the future (wind shield).
 They consistently use (big) data for analysis and action as well as to figure out the reasons behind business affairs.
-Furthermore, they develop predictive and prescribing models.
-As a result they are always one step ahead of the competition.
-They do not depend on others but dominate in a pleasant manner and this makes them the best.
+Furthermore, they develop predictive and prescriptive models.
+As a result, they’re always one step ahead of the competition.
+They’re focused on offering the best service independently, and this makes them the best.
 (Read more about Analytics and Business Intelligence)

 2. They know exactly where they want to go: all-round vision

 They have developed a firm and powerful all-round vision and related strategy .
-They identify goals, key performance indicators and targets in line with their vision, strategy and mission.
-And more importantly: employees in the workplace also act on it accordingly.
-They begin with the end in mind and they know what they are here for.
-They are familiar with a long-term orientation, are determined and do not just downgrade their ambitions.
-They simultaneously have a discerning eye for detail in an ever changing world.
+They identify goals, key performance indicators, and targets in line with their vision, strategy, and mission.
+And more importantly: employees in the workplace also act accordingly.
+They begin with the end in mind and they know their purpose.
+They’re familiar with long-term orientation, are determined, and don’t just downgrade their ambitions.
+They simultaneously have a discerning eye for detail in an ever-changing world.
 Goals make them consistent and the management team is a real unit.
-They use data not only to determine their goals and strategy but also to test and adjust them (also see 4).
+They use data not only to determine their goals and strategy, but also to test and adjust them (also see 4).
 (Read more about all-round vision & strategy)